 Another thing to consider is that down-alternative mattress toppers are often machine washable and dryable, as long as you have machines big enough to accommodate them.
-So, if easy wash care is a priority, you might want to aim for down-alternative toppers, specifically.
+So, if easy wash care is a priority, you might want to aim for down-alternative toppers.

 Mattress toppers vary in price quite a bit, with most options ranging from $80-$200.
 Shoppers can find mattress toppers that are less expensive but, ultimately, quality costs.
 For example, the more durable and thick a topper is, the more expensive it’s likely to be.
 Additionally, mattress toppers that feature cover fabrics or special cooling properties are probably going to be more expensive than those that don’t.

-Now that you know all about topper shopping, and have seen my personal favorites, you’re well on your way to picking the perfect one.
+Now that you know all about topper shopping, and have seen our favorites, you’re well on your way to picking the perfect one.
 Just be sure to pay close attention to materials, depth, firmness, and all the little details that appeal to your personal sleep needs.
 Happy shopping, everybody!